Program type:

 Thesis option

-• 15 credit hours of electives
+• 18 hours for electives

-• 6 credit hours of thesis
+• 6 hours for thesis

 Non-thesis option